-Wave nature of light with Young’s double-slit experiment
+Wave Nature of Light with Young’s Double-Slit Experiment

-To study the Young's double experiment.
+To study Interference phenomenon with the Young's Double Slit Experiment

 -